kernelwernel/llarm/README.md

     - and much more

-> ![CRITICAL]
+# Legal disclaimer
-> # Legal disclaimer
+> [!CRITICAL]
-> While the CHARM project has a permissive MIT license, it is up to you (and solely your responsibility) to obtain the necessary license from Arm Holdings PLC **if you're using the emulator for a proprietary product**.
+> While the CHARM project has a permissive MIT license, it is up to you (and solely your responsibility) to obtain the necessary license from Arm Holdings PLC **if you're using the emulator for whatever use case that requires a license agreement**.
 Additionally, the CHARM project is not affiliated or endorsed in any way, shape or form with Arm Holdings PLC.
-This is entirely a solo project from my own accord that I made out of my mum's basement.
+This is entirely a solo project from my own accord.